dicej/tagger/README.md

 ## Summary

-This is web app for organizing and browsing photo and video collections.
+This is a web app for organizing and browsing photo and video collections.
 Media are organized by date by default, and users may add custom tags for querying and access control.

 This app doesn't (currently) support uploading media items.
 Instead, it watches a directory waiting for new media items to appear.
 This is intended to work in